-- 1 Letter of Recommendation (see below for submission instructions)
+- 2 Letters of Recommendation (see below for submission instructions)

-- Why you are interested in the public service law
+- Why you are interested in public service law

 - How you imagine linking your involvement in the program with your career goals and personal aspirations

-personal statement note: We welcome your reflections upon your identity and background (i.e., culture/ethnicity, religion, socio-economic class, race, gender, sexual orientation, other…) in your narrative.
+personal statement note: This is our chance to get to know you and what you’re passionate about.
+We welcome your reflections upon your identity and background (i.e., culture/ethnicity, religion, socio-economic class, race, gender, sexual orientation, other…) in your narrative.

 Please be sure to include your name in the file name and in the document.
 Essay may be submitted as a Word document or PDF and should be approximately 2-3 pages double spaced.

 TIPS FOR APPLYING

 All applications will be reviewed after April 20 by a committee made up of legal and higher education professionals.
 Students will be notified by May 1.

 Preference is given to students who have secured an internship placement already.
 Internships must be full-time (approximately 400 hours) in the public service law sector, usually within the Office of the State’s Attorney for Baltimore City, the Maryland Attorney General’s Office, or in a nonprofit or government organization which assists in providing legal services to low-income or under-represented individuals or groups.